Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 \paragraph{Metric $\text{LMS}_\text{Spear}$:} As mentioned in the main paper, this metric is used for the \textbf{ScalarLatents} dataset where each block is 1-dimensional.
 Hence, this metric is almost the same as the mean correlation coefficient (MCC), which is widely used in the nonlinear ICA literature~\citep{TCL2016,PCL17,HyvarinenST19, iVAEkhemakhem20a, lachapelle2022disentanglement}, with the only difference that we use Spearman correlation instead of Pearson correlation as a score $s_{B,B'}$.
 The Spearman correlation can capture nonlinear monotonous relations, unlike Pearson which can only capture linear dependencies.
 We favor Spearman over Pearson because our identifiability result (Theorem~\ref{thm:local2global}) guarantees we can recover the latents only up to permutation and element-wise invertible transformations, which can be nonlinear.

 \paragraph{Metric $\text{LMS}_\text{tree}$:} This metric is used for the \textbf{BlockLatents} dataset.
 For this metric, we take $s_{B,B'}$ to be the $R^2$ score of a Regression Tree with maximal depth of $10$.
 For this, we used the class \texttt{sklearn.tree.DecisionTreeRegressor} from the \texttt{sklearn} library .
+We learn the parameters of the Decision Tree using the train dataset and then use it to evaluate $\text{LMS}_\text{tree}$ metric on the test dataset.
 For the additive decoder, it is easy to compute this metric since the additive structure already gives a natural partition $\gB$ which matches the ground-truth.
-However, for the non-additive decoder, there is no natural partition and thus we cannot apply compute $\text{LMS}_\text{tree}$ directly.
+However, for the non-additive decoder, there is no natural partition and thus we cannot compute $\text{LMS}_\text{tree}$ directly.
 To go around this problem, for the non-additive decoder, we compute $\text{LMS}_\text{tree}$ for all possible partitions of $d_z$ latent variables into blocks of size $|B|=2$ (assuming all blocks have the same dimension), and report the best $\text{LMS}_\text{tree}$.
 This procedure is tractable in our experiments due to the small dimensionality of the problem we consider.